NavesDev/BiblioBot-AI/readme.md

 <p align="center"><em>The library's brain in the palm of your hand.</em></p>

 ### 🎯 About The Project
 **BiblioBot-AI** is an artificial intelligence assistant focused on general support in libraries.
+This project is an academic work developed for my higher education course.

 It is designed to assist users, staff, and managers by providing instant access to information about the collection, book availability, and other metrics.
 The system uses JSON files, which represent the physical libraries, as its primary knowledge base.

 ### ✨ Features
 * **Generative AI:** Uses the Google Gemini API to provide intelligent and contextual responses.